MollyAdamsson/Howtotrainyourdog/README.md

 ### Bugs

-* There has been som small issues along the way, when the code did not behave the way it was expected to and such.
+* There has been some small issues along the way, when the code did not behave the way it was expected to and such.
 When that occured, the main focus was to check it via the W3C Markup Validation Service, link to the site can be found here - https://validator.w3.org/
 * The problem that occured had to do with the the three boxes with inofmration that did not line up the way it should.
 The boxes were uneven.
 * The code was run thorugh the validator, it marked were the problem were and it was then corrected.